-According to the state of Rhode Island, each of the approximately 900,000 cars registered within the state is free of mechanical defects, has only "minor surface scratching with a high gloss finish and shine," an interior that "reflects minimal soiling and wear," and "all equipment in complete working order."
+According to this Commission, almost all of the approximately 900,000 cars registered within the state are free of mechanical defects, have only "minor surface scratching with a high gloss finish and shine," an interior that "reflects minimal soiling and wear," and "all equipment in complete working order."
 Such a presumption defies reality.

 Although by definition most Rhode Island cars will be of average retail value, the Vehicle Value Commission has promoted - and continues to adhere to - a perception of Rhode Island as an automotive utopia, where all cars are as pristine at 16 years as they are the day they are driven off the lot.
 As a result, Rhode Island drivers have been faced with heavy taxes and, disturbingly, denied any meaningful appeal process to have the value of their vehicles assessed fairly.
 This can and must change.
-And so, as we have done for many years, we come before the Commission to call for meaningful revisions to its valuation regulations.
+And so, as we have done previously, we come before the Commission this year to call for meaningful revisions to its valuation regulations.